 Top 10 ESPN 30 for 30 Documentaries that Should Be Made

-This will talk about the city of Houston and how they dealt with Hurricane Harvey in the aftermath.
-Ranging from stories of heroism and the donation fund started by J.J Watt, who won the Walter Payton Man of the Year award, this will also include the Houston Astros and how they helped inspire the city by knocking off three historic teams (Red Sox, Yankees, Dodgers) to win the World Series.
+This will talk about the city of Houston and how it dealt with the aftermath of Hurricane Harvey.
+Ranging from stories of heroism to the donation fund started by J.J.
+Watt, who won the Walter Payton Man of the Year award, this will also include the Houston Astros and how they helped inspire the city by knocking off three historic teams (Red Sox, Yankees, Dodgers) to win the World Series.

-While we are in the midst of their dynasty, by the time it comes to an end, fans will certainly be wanting to see how the Warriors ran the NBA.
+While we are in the midst of their dynasty, by the time it comes to an end, fans will certainly want to see how the Warriors ran the NBA.

 This would be interesting without all those bandwagon Warriors fans.

-This could talk about the moments of the Chicago Cubs and why it took them 108 years to win the World Series from 1908-2016.
+This could talk about the moments of the Chicago Cubs and why it took them 108 years to win the World Series, from 1908 to 2016.

-The inside scoop of what led LeBron James to the Miami Heat could be considered a topic for a 30 for 30.
+The inside scoop on what led LeBron James to the Miami Heat could be considered a topic for a 30 for 30.

-When you have a little league team baseball team that is successful, but has to be stripped of titles, through no fault of the kids, it can cause some debate about whether kids should be punished or not.
+When you have a little league baseball team that is successful but has to be stripped of titles through no fault of the kids, it can spark debate about whether the kids should be punished or not.

-Explaining how the 1994 Fifa World Cup was a success to America despite now having a major league soccer program.
+Explaining how the 1994 FIFA World Cup was a success for America despite not having a major league soccer program.

-Perhaps no MLB Player has a more story of success than Evan Gattis.
-This will talk about how he dealt with substance abuse problems, going from place to place working at jobs like a skilift operator, janitor, and toll attendant.
-Then he comes back to baseball and is now a World Series champion with the Astros.
+Perhaps no MLB player has a more compelling story of success than Evan Gattis.
+This will discuss how he dealt with substance abuse problems, going from place to place working jobs such as a ski lift operator, janitor, and toll attendant.
+Then he returned to baseball and is now a World Series champion with the Astros.

-The best boxer in recent memory should have a 30 for 30 about him.
+The best boxer in recent memory should have a 30 for 30 documentary about him.